Kuldiga Castle: The zoo

-In 1690 Duke Frederick Casimir Kettler ordered to build a zoo in the south of the castle garden Venta s shore was.
-As the territory belonging to the castle was too small for him, the Duke until 1693. bought land from Kuldiga landlords for 2400 dallers.
+In 1690 Duke Frederick Casimir Kettler ordered to build a zoo in the south of the castle garden.
+As the territory belonging to the castle was too small for him, the Duke until 1693. bought land from Kuldīga landlords for 2400 dallers.
 Trees were planted in the zoo, it was covered by a fence of 882 sections.
 Reindeer were raised in the garden and hunted there by the dukes and their guests.
-1691.
-A special hunting lodge was built in the garden in.
+In 1691 A special hunting lodge was built in the garden.

-After the Great Northern War in 1710 there were only about 20 deer left in the zoo, which was supervised by the Duke 's official - a garden supervisor who lived in a house at the end of the zoo.
+After the Great Northern War in 1710 there were only about 20 deer left in the zoo, which was supervised by the Duke's official - a garden supervisor who lived in a house at the end of the property.
 The house was still visible in the early 1930s.
 In 1720 the widow of the Duke of Courland Anna of Russia ordered the remaining deer to be taken to Saint Petersburg.
-As the relocation took place in the autumn, all but one deer died along the way.
+As the relocation took place during autumn, all but one deer died along the way.